simonanewton/band-explorer/README.md

 * I WANT to receive music recommendations based on the concert I choose
 * SO THAT I can decide if I would like to attend the concert.

-* I WANT to check the local weather for the date of the concert
-* SO THAT I am prepared for the concert

 ## Credits